Cooper River

 Prohibited Items include drugs of any kind, including prescription drugs and “over the counter” (unless they are submitted through the separate medication check), weapons of any kind, vaping devices, any other items listed in the FCPS SR&R, and R Rated movies.

-Please do not pack or bring valuables of any kind.
+It is not advisable to pack or bring valuables of any kind.

 – Water bottle